Georgia 2nd state to postpone pres. primaries over virus

 Cobb County Elections Director Janine Eveler said in an interview Saturday evening that her heavily populated metro Atlanta county had seen “a little over 100” poll workers quit in recent days because of fears over the virus.
 “Each day we had more and more poll workers wanting to bow out due to concern over their health,” Eveler said, adding that she believed the decision to postpone the election was the right one.

-Only one candidate is on the Republican ballot in Georgia for the presidential primary: President Donald Trump.

-The Democratic race has been narrowed to a two-man matchup between former Vice President Joe Biden and Vermont Sen. Bernie Sanders.
-In states that have already held their primaries, Biden has been beating Sanders among key demographics at play in Georgia Democratic politics, like African Americans and suburban voters, and has been endorsed by a slew of state and local officials.
+The Democratic race has been narrowed to a two-man matchup between former Vice President Joe Biden and Vermont Sen. Bernie Sanders, with Biden leading in the delegate count nationally.
+In states that have already held their primaries, Biden has been beating Sanders among key demographics at play in Georgia Democratic politics, including African Americans and suburban voters, and has been endorsed by a slew of state and local officials.

 Raffensperger's office said that the decision to postpone the election was made in consultation with the state Democratic and Republican Parties.